yma32071-hue/ZaytoonOS/README.md

 ```bash
 sudo apt update && sudo apt install grub-common
 ```
+in linux

 ## WINDOWS NOTE
 if you want to use windows, install WSL in powershell from
 ```bash
 wsl -install
 ```
+because compiling is only on linux